zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

   authenticate with the Authorization Server by including the client credentials in the request body.
-* `client_secret_jwt`: clients in possession of a client password create a JWT using the HMAC-SHA algorithm.
-The HMAC (Hash-based Message Authentication Code) is calculated using the `client_secret` as the shared key.
+* `client_secret_jwt`: clients in possession of a client password create a [JSON Web Token (JWT)][ietf-jwk] using the HMAC-SHA algorithm.
+The Hash-based Message Authentication Code (HMAC) is calculated using the `client_secret` as the shared key.
 The client Authenticates in accordance with section 2.2 of (JWT) Bearer Token Profiles and OAuth 2.0 Assertion Profile
-* `private_key_jwt`: clients that have registered a public key sign a JWT using the RSA algorithm if a RSA key was registered or the ECDSA algorithm if an Elliptic Curve key was registered.
-The Client Authenticates in accordance with section 2.2 of (JWT) Bearer Token Profiles and OAuth 2.0 Assertion Profile
+* `private_key_jwt`: clients that have registered a public key sign a [JSON Web Token (JWT)][ietf-jwk] using the [RSA][rsa] algorithm if a RSA key was registered or the [ECDSA][ecdsa] algorithm if an Elliptic Curve key was registered.
+The client authenticates in accordance with section 2.2 of (JWT) Bearer Token Profiles and OAuth 2.0 Assertion Profile

 ```
 <token-endpoint-auth-methods-supported>